timshannon/config/README.md

  1. User locations are used before...
  2. System locations which are used before ...
- 3. The imediate running directory of the application
+ 3. The immediate running directory of the application

  The result set will be joined with the passed in filepath.
 Passing in a filepath with a leading directory is encouraged to keep your config folders organized.